jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 - Plot the prior posterior distribution of each correlation with estimation and testing info

 #### Traceplots
 - Plot the trace of the posterior samples of each correlation.
-Should resemble a "hairy caterpillar"
+Should resemble a "hairy caterpillar".

 ### References